Learn about Spanish dialects using the award-winning Rosetta Stone app.

 People choose to learn Spanish for a myriad of reasons.
 Many find themselves surrounded by the language in their daily lives.
 After all, Spanish is heard in popular music, movies, and TV shows.
 Other people want to learn Spanish based on their plans to volunteer, vacation, or work in any of the 20 countries where Spanish is the official language.
 Regardless of your reason for learning Spanish, you can get off to a great start by first learning how to pronounce some very basic words and phrases.
 It is a necessary step to understand and be understood by any of the 437 million people around the world who speak Spanish.

-Often times, new Spanish learners get sidetracked trying to memorize lengthy lists of Spanish vocabulary words and phrases.
+Often times, new Spanish learners get sidetracked trying to memorise lengthy lists of Spanish vocabulary words and phrases.
 Then they become frustrated because they have little-to-no ability to participate in everyday Spanish conversation.
 That’s why it’s strongly advised that new Spanish language learners focus on understanding and pronouncing basic words and phrases most commonly used in real-world Spanish.
 This smart and practical approach to learning Spanish will help you become a confident and comfortable Spanish speaker.

 You should note that Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new learners practise making the “tt” sound, as it sounds in the English word butter.

 Honing the skills to accurately pronounce Spanish requires immediate feedback on your pronunciation efforts.
 Rosetta Stone helps you dial in your pronunciation with our TruAccent™ speech-recognition engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.